sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

 ### Overview

-In this walkthough, we will be attempting to create a documentation named My First Documentation as an example, which is located in the collection **Technologies** and sub-collection **Analytics**.
+In this walkthough, we will be attempting to publish a documentation named My First Documentation as an example, which is located in the collection **Technologies** and sub-collection **Analytics**.

 ![Fig 1: Master code view in GitHub](../assets/img/page-creation.png)